 Let’s understand the good, the bad, and the ugly.

 A Current State Process documents how the organization does business today.
 The challenge with current state mapping is that organizations often don’t know how they execute a process, or who is involved in the process as suppliers, users, and customers.
 This lack of understanding makes it even more essential to map the current process and for all process stakeholders to participate in multiple process mapping sessions.
 The process should be developed and refined (groomed) to deliver an accurate workflow depiction over several sessions.

 This state defines what is attainable by the process within the limits of current technology.
 It is created by fully defining the Current State Process, capturing the many improvement opportunities identified by suppliers, users, and customers, and documenting the changing process with those improvements implemented.
 In our experience, a process team can expect to uncover 50 or more opportunities while defining a Current State Process.
 Of those opportunities, usually, about 50% are solvable within 90-days.
 By picking this “low hanging fruit,” near state can be designed to eliminate the many dumb and avoidable problems the organization has created for itself and can often deliver dramatic improvement over the Current State without substantial investments of time or money.

 Oh, my!
 Look at the possibilities!

 The Future State Process is a vision of what the process might become were it to reach its full potential.
 It removes the barriers and constraints associated with the organization’s current technology and lays in assumptions that the most difficult process problems are removed or mitigated.
 In future state mapping, the process achieves its ultimate aim.
-The allure of the Future State Process can lead an organization to skip over the Near State Process and move directly toward a technology solution.
-We believe this is a mistake; many problems can be solved with a Near State Process and, even if not, a simplified Near State Process is more easily transitioned to Future State.
+The allure of the Future State Process can lead an organization to skip over the short term process improvements and move directly toward a technology solution.
+We believe this is a mistake; many problems can be solved with a simplified Near State Process which is more easily transitioned to Future State.

 Don’t Overlook the Near State Process